BleuLlama/BLuB/README.md

 # Variables

 There are 26 variables, indicated by lowercase letters.
-Some varialbes are preset with values at the beginning of runtime.
+Some variables are preset with values at the beginning of runtime.

-	t = 255
+- t = 255
-	f = 0
+- f = 0
-	z = 0
+- z = 0
-	h = 128
+- h = 128

 The remaining variables are initialized to '0' at start of runtime.